 - 1.1 Lincoln College has a statutory duty to ensure that all young people and vulnerable adults are safe.
 The College will promote the safeguarding and welfare of all children and adults at risk of harm in accordance with the Children Act 1989, Children Act 2004 and section 175 of the Education Act 2002.
-This policy has been written following guidance within the "Working Together to Safeguard Children" 2018 Government guidelines and the Department for Education guidance "Keeping Children Safe in Education" September 2021. - 1.2 The Safeguarding Policy and Procedures for Lincoln College remain in place throughout the response to coronavirus (COVID-19).
-This policy will highlight where the college might consider safeguarding practices differently when compared to business as usual. - 1.3 Throughout this policy and associated procedures, reference is made to children.
+This policy has been written following guidance within the "Working Together to Safeguard Children" 2018 Government guidelines and the Department for Education guidance "Keeping Children Safe in Education" September 2022. - 1.2 This policy will highlight where the College might consider safeguarding practices differently when compared to business as usual e.g. a pandemic such as COVID-19. - 1.3 Throughout this policy and associated procedures, reference is made to children.
 Children includes everyone under the age of 18.
 The College recognises that some adults are also vulnerable to abuse; accordingly, this procedure may also be applied to adults at risk of harm.
 The definition of an 'adult at risk of harm' as defined by The Care Act 2014 as: "Someone who has needs for care and support, who is experiencing, or at risk of, abuse or neglect and as a result of their care needs is unable to protect themselves." - 1.4 Throughout this policy and associated procedures, reference is made to teachers.
-The College accepts that the term teacher includes lecturer or other academic staff. - 1.5 The College is committed to ensure that it protects children and adults at risk from maltreatment and ensure they can grow up in a safe and caring environment.
+The College accepts that the term teacher includes lecturer or other teaching staff. - 1.5 The College is committed to ensure that it protects children and adults at risk from maltreatment and ensure they can grow up in a safe and caring environment.
 The College will: - Provide a safe environment for children and adults at risk to learn. - Identify and support children and adults at risk who are suffering, or likely to suffer, significant harm. - Take appropriate action to ensure that such children and adults at risk are kept safe, both at home and at College.